ze-mo/weather_task/README.md

 ## Task 2
 GUI application for the weather program from Task 1.
  - To open the app, run the weather_gui_app.py script
- - To generate results, click the **API KEY** and you'll be prompted for your key
+ - To generate results, click the **API KEY** button and you'll be prompted for your key